 Brick walls may be structural, such as load-bearing walls, or they may be primarily decorative, such as a brick-veneer wall.
 Structural walls require some type of structural bond, while decorative walls may use any bond pattern.
 Here are some of the most traditional and popular brick bonds used for walls:

-- Running bond: Bricks are staggered by 1/2 brick from the course above and below, in a classic 1-over-2 pattern.
+- Running bond: Bricks are staggered by 1/2 brick from the course above and below, in a classic one-over-two pattern.
 A simple, structural bond used for basic wall construction.
 All bricks are laid lengthwise, with the long sides, or "stretchers" facing out.